eclipse-cdt/cdt/terminal/org.eclipse.tm.terminal.serial/README.txt

 In order to compile and run this plugin, RXTX has to be installed.
 There are two options: Either installing RXTX as an Eclipse plugin, or installing RXTX as a JVM extension.
-For installation as plugin, you can download a ZIP archive or use the Update Manager.
+For installation as plugin, you can download a ZIP archive or use the Update Manager; if an Eclipse plugin is not available for your Platform, you'll need to install RXTX into the JVM (option B, below).

 In either case, once RXTX is installed, you'll need to quit and re-start Eclipse PDE in order to recompute the classpath.

 Option A.1: Installation as an Eclipse Plugin via Update Manager:
 -----------------------------------------------------------------
-* In Eclipse, choose Help > Software Updates > Find and Install
+* In Eclipse, choose Help > Software Updates...
-  - Search for New Features to Install, Next
-  - New Remote Site:
+  - Add New Remote Site:
        Name = RXTX
        URL  = http://rxtx.qbang.org/eclipse/
   - Finish, select proper version, Install All